briggleman/steamcmd/README.md

 This repository provides everything you need to run steamcmd in Docker.

-For convenience it also contains a Just Cause 2:Multiplayer server file.
+For convenience it contains the following server files:
+* Just Cause 2:Multiplayer (no login required)
+* Starbound (login required)

 Why?
 ---